-Azure Monitor is ranked 4th in Application Performance Management (APM) with 25 reviews while Google Cloud's operations suite (formerly Stackdriver) is ranked 21st in Application Performance Management (APM) with 6 reviews.
+Azure Monitor is ranked 4th in Application Performance Monitoring (APM) and Observability with 30 reviews while Google Cloud's operations suite (formerly Stackdriver) is ranked 20th in Application Performance Monitoring (APM) and Observability with 5 reviews.
 Azure Monitor is rated 7.6, while Google Cloud's operations suite (formerly Stackdriver) is rated 7.8.
 The top reviewer of Azure Monitor writes "Helps us test the performance and efficiency of cloud applications; good log analysis".
 On the other hand, the top reviewer of Google Cloud's operations suite (formerly Stackdriver) writes "Good logging and tracing but does need more profiling capabilities".
-Azure Monitor is most compared with Datadog, Splunk Enterprise Security, Dynatrace, New Relic and SolarWinds Pingdom, whereas Google Cloud's operations suite (formerly Stackdriver) is most compared with AWS X-Ray, Datadog, New Relic, Splunk Enterprise Security and Grafana.
+Azure Monitor is most compared with Datadog, Splunk Enterprise Security, Dynatrace, Prometheus and SolarWinds Pingdom, whereas Google Cloud's operations suite (formerly Stackdriver) is most compared with AWS X-Ray, Datadog, Grafana, Amazon CloudWatch and Splunk Enterprise Security.
 See our Azure Monitor vs. Google Cloud's operations suite (formerly Stackdriver) report.

-See our list of best Application Performance Management (APM) vendors.
+See our list of best Application Performance Monitoring (APM) and Observability vendors.

-We monitor all Application Performance Management (APM) reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Application Performance Monitoring (APM) and Observability reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.